AndrejKiri/AndrejKiri/README.md

 - I take advantage of the flexibility that comes with working in a distributed, fully-remote company.
 Sometimes I start working a little later or go for a walk with my kids after lunch.
 Sometimes I work during evenings or weekends.
 I like it this way.
 To make sure this flexibility doesn't harm my work or personal life, I keep detailed track of my time in [Obsidian](https://obsidian.md/).

 ### Trivia
+- My native language is Slovak and I am fluent also in English, Russian, and Czech languages.
+I learned Spanish and German as well.
+I make mistakes in all of them.
 - In MBTI personality typology I score between Advocate [INFJ-T](https://www.16personalities.com/infj-personality) and Architect [INTJ-T](https://www.16personalities.com/intj-personality) types.
 I can relate to both.
-- My native language is Slovak and I am fluent also in English, Russian, and Czech languages.
-I learned Spanish and German as well.
 - I play Dota 2.
 Since 2014, I spent more than 4500 hours on it and even though my matchmaking rating oscilates around 2k (means "rather bad"), I regret nothing.

 ### Contact